 Needle and syringe programmes (NSPs)

-Needle and syringe programmes (NSPs) allow PWID to obtain new, sterile needles and other drug paraphernalia at little or no cost to reduce the risk of HIV infection.
+Needle and syringe programmes (NSPs) allow people who inject drugs to obtain new, sterile needles and other drug paraphernalia at little or no cost to reduce the risk of HIV infection.
 NSPs have the added bonus of preventing the transmission of other blood-borne viruses such as hepatitis B and C.12

 NSPs can also serve as a crucial gateway to other HIV services.
-NSPs engage with their clients on a consistent basis presenting a number of opportunities to provide access to other forms of relevant healthcare such as opioid substitution therapy (OST), HIV testing and counselling (HTC), and treatment for HIV, tuberculosis (TB) and hepatitis.13
+People who inject drugs engage with NSPs on a consistent basis creating a number of opportunities to provide access to other forms of relevant healthcare such as opioid substitution therapy (OST), HIV testing and counselling (HTC), and treatment for HIV, tuberculosis (TB) and hepatitis.13

-NSPs can be delivered through a range of means including pharmacies, vending machines and outreach services.10 With high incarceration levels among PWID, access to sterile injecting equipment and NSP services are a vital component of healthcare in prisons.15
+NSPs can be delivered through a range of means including pharmacies, vending machines and outreach services.14 With high incarceration levels among people who inject drugs, access to sterile injecting equipment and NSP services are a vital component of healthcare in prisons.15

 Opioid substitution therapy (OST)

-Opioid substitution therapy (OST) is the practice of replacing an illegal opiate (such as heroin) with a prescribed medicine such as methadone (MET) or buprenorphine (BUP) that are typically administered under medical supervision.13 In 2014, 79 countries were implementing OST.18
+Opioid substitution therapy (OST) is the practice of replacing an illegal opiate (such as heroin) with a prescribed medicine such as methadone or buprenorphine that are typically administered under medical supervision.17 In 2014, 79 countries were implementing OST.18

 In many places, OST has proved highly effective in reducing injecting drug use behaviours among opioid-dependent people, limiting their risk of HIV transmission.19 20Providing sufficient access to OST could prevent 130,000 new HIV infections outside sub-Saharan Africa every year.
 21

-They have also been found to improve access and adherence to ART, reduce instances of overdosing and associated mortality, lessen criminal activity and more generally, improve the physical and mental health of PWID.18 19 20 OST has also been found to reduce the risk of HIV transmission from pregnant women dependent upon drugs to their infants.21
+OST has also been found to improve access and adherence to ART, reduce instances of overdosing and associated mortality, lessen criminal activity and more generally, improve the physical and mental health of people who injects drugs.22 23 24 OST has also been found to reduce the risk of HIV transmission from pregnant women dependent upon drugs to their infants.25

-However, studies have found a difference in adherence between those on MET and those on BUP.
-For example, one randomised trial reported a 76% completion rate among those on MET compared to 46% among those taking BUP.
+However, studies have found a difference in adherence between those on methadone and those on buprenorphine.
+For example, one randomised trial reported a 76% completion rate among those on methadone compared to 46% among those taking buprenorphine.
 It also found that sexual risk behaviours decreased equally among women on both treatment regimes but increased for men on BUP and decreased for men on MET.27

 Despite evidence of the effectiveness of OST, 78 countries and territories that report injecting drug use did not have such programmes in place in 2014.
 Since 2012, only two countries (Burkina Faso and Turkey) have newly implemented OST.
-25 countries have scaled up OST provision, but Estonia, Lithuania, Serbia, Mexico and Australia have decreased provision.28
+Twenty-five countries have scaled up OST provision, but Estonia, Lithuania, Serbia, Mexico and Australia have decreased provision.28

-In some countries, including Switzerland, Austria and Slovenia, patients are treated with slow-release morphine.
+In some countries, including Switzerland, Austria and Slovenia, patients are treated with slow-release morphine as an alternative to methadone.
 Slow-release morphine has been found to be at least as effective as methadone in treating people dependent on opioids.29 30

-Drug consumption rooms (DCRs) allow PWID to inject under medical supervision.
+Drug consumption rooms allow people who inject drugs to inject under medical supervision.
 They enable an immediate response to overdosing and decrease the transmission of blood-borne diseases such as HIV through access to sterile injecting equipment and education on safe injection practices.
 They can also provide access to healthcare as well as HTC.31

 As of 2014, there were 88 drug consumption rooms worldwide, although only two of these were outside of Europe (one in Canada and one in Australia).33

-In 2003, Insite in Vancouver became North America's first DCR.
+In 2003, Insite in Vancouver became North America's first drug consumption room.
 Since its inception, the facility has been a source of controversy between the government and public health researchers.34

 In 2008, the facility was threatened with closure under drug trafficking and possession laws.
-However, the ruling said that Canada’s Controlled Drugs and Substances Act violated an individual's constitutional rights:
+However, a ruling by the Supreme Court of British Columbia said that Canada’s Controlled Drugs and Substances Act violated an individual's constitutional rights:

-In 2013, new legislation again threatened the existence of Insite and other proposed DCRs in the country.32 In contrast, a 2012 report highlighted the need for a similar facility in Toronto based on positive results from Insite.
+In 2013, new legislation again threatened the existence of Insite and other proposed drug consumption rooms in the country.36 In contrast, a 2012 report highlighted the need for a similar facility in Toronto based on positive results from Insite.
 Since its launch, uptake of OST has increased by 42% with the fatal overdose rate falling by 35%.37

 An estimated 70,000 – 100,000 people die due to opioid overdose each year.38 Naloxone is an opiate antagonist that reverses the effects of an opioid overdose.
-Its use in drug consumption rooms is increasingly effective, as immediate administration by supervisors reduces overdose deaths, and encourages future attendance at drug consumption rooms.35 By controlling the harm caused by injecting drugs in a safe environment, the risks of HIV transmission are lessened.
+Its use in drug consumption rooms is increasingly effective, as immediate administration by supervisors reduces overdose deaths, and encourages future attendance at drug consumption rooms.39 By controlling the harm caused by injecting drugs in a safe environment, the risks of HIV transmission are lessened.

 One study in Sydney, Australia found that the opening of just one drug consumption room that offered supervised injections and naloxone for overdoses, significantly decreased the burden on the local ambulance service.40

-Over 47,000 people died from an overdose in the United States of America (USA) during 2014.
 The need for access to naloxone to be scaled up is more pressing than ever.
 Combining this with effective behaviour change communication, clean needles and OST potentially has a huge public health benefit.41

 Other drug dependence treatment